nconde25/Monitor-Refresh-Rate-Switcher/README.md

 1. Download the latest release from [Releases](../../releases) (or build it yourself, see below).
 2. Run the `.exe`.
 It will appear in your system tray (near the clock).
 3. Right-click the tray icon to switch between available refresh rates.
+4. Taskbar behavior is limited by Windows 11 design: the icon may start in the overflow menu until you pin it visible manually.
+For this I highly recommend [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) so it's always visible.

 ---